ButteredFire/SublimeTextCustomLayoutExample/README.md

+> [!WARNING]
+> This code has only been tested on a Windows machine.
+It may not work as intended on other operating systems.

 # Sublime Text Custom Layout
 The Python file above is a Sublime Text plugin that changes the default layout on startup.
 The code is self-documenting, complete with visualizations.